 Kerosene heaters can be used for heating and even cook with certain models, for example, the Alpaca Kerosene Cooker.
 Kerosene can be stored in large quantities for long periods of time without any special treatment.
 It has been estimated that a gallon of kerosene will provide about the same heat output as a wheelbarrow load of wood!

 Kerosene is easy to store and has a longer storage life than does gasoline.
 I store kerosene in blue cans marked for its use.
 Mistakenly pouring gasoline into a kerosene heater, could have dire consequences.
 Following a color coding system helps avoid this possibility.

 The main disadvantage to using a kerosene heater is that they can be smelly if not used properly, they have to be refilled every few hours and the wick needs to be replaced every few months depending on how much the heater is used during that time.

 The standard fuel container color coding system is blue for kerosene, red for gasoline, and yellow for diesel.
 I suggest you follow this system.
-You’ll need roughly two – three gallons of kerosene per day with continues use, so for two weeks you would need a minimum of 28 gallon.
+You’ll need roughly two – three gallons of kerosene per day with continues use, so for two weeks, you would need a minimum of 28 gallons.

 Keep in mind that this is only an estimate and actual usage will depend on several factors.
-Including but not limited to the type of heater, quality of the fuel, condition of the wick (don’t for get to add an extra wick to your emergency kit) and environmental conditions where the heater is used.
+Including but not limited to the type of heater, quality of the fuel, the condition of the wick (don’t forget to add an extra wick to your emergency kit) and environmental conditions where the heater is used.